Deploy Phoenix App on Seenode | Phoenix Hosting & Deployment Guide

 Success

-Once complete, your Phoenix app will be live and accessible at your service’s public URL.
+Once complete, your Phoenix app is live and accessible at your service’s public URL.

 Starting from Scratch?